Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 - Restarted base of project
 - Commented out pipes, replaced with sockets

-### 2025-01-10 - Added position and shooting choosing, added proper quitting
+### 2025-01-10 - Added position and shooting choosing, added proper quitting, error catching, restarted lobby with better implement plan and setup

 In class:
 - Edited handle_game method in server to handle position choice, shooting choice, and errors such as invalid input